peterdri/ece-communications-labs/_ece350/lab3/FM-receiver-SDR.md

   - Each question requires approximately 1 line of writing, and addresses a concept, not details.
 Answer the questions and submit a single page containing the answers to your TA at the end of the lab.

 ---

+{% include alert.html class="danger" title="Be careful" content="This lab section is possible to do at UVic in the Communications/SDR lab (A309) using an Ettus USRP and also remotely using an RTL-SDR.
+If you are unsure which to complete talk to your TA.
+Make sure to pick the right tab below (between USRP and RTL-SDR) so that you don't complete the wrong lab instructions." %}

 {% include page-width-tabs.html %}